-Oh due dates, you’re so funny!
-It’s kinda crazy that we still get a 40 week due date considering that up to 40% of babies are born after this date… that’s a whole lotta babies arriving ‘late’.
+Due dates are so funny… It’s kinda crazy that we still get a 40 week due date considering that up to 40% of babies are born after this date… that’s a whole lotta babies arriving ‘late’.

 The third trimester gets so uncomfortable you just want baby out RIGHT NOW!
 I get it.

-If you’ve gone past your due date and you’re staring down at a medical induction you could definitely try these methods.
-Otherwise, I wouldn’t try to induce unless you’re at least 39 weeks along – due dates aren’t always accurate and babies do a lot of maturing in the last couple of weeks of pregnancy.
+If you’ve gone past your due date and you’re staring down at a medical induction you could talk to your doctor about trying these methods.
+Otherwise, I wouldn’t try to induce – due dates aren’t always accurate and babies do a lot of maturing in the last couple of weeks of pregnancy.
 You don’t want to risk evicting your little one too early if your dates aren’t spot on!

 Note: this blog post probably contains affiliate links, which means we may receive small commissions from purchases made through links in this post (at NO extra cost to you).
 You can read our full disclosure for more information.